Kotlin/KEEP/proposals/KEEP-0469-explicit-type-parameters.md

 However, `contextOf` does not.

-We considered an idea to deduce explicitness of a type parameter from function signature and make compiler or IDE warn callers if type argument is not provided explictly.
+We considered an idea to deduce explicitness of a type parameter from function signature and make the compiler or IDE warn callers if the type argument is not provided explicitly.
 We decided against it because:
-- This might be unexpected for function author, as it is a property of a type parameter, implicitly deduced based on a combination of unobvious factors.
+- This might be unexpected for function author, as it would be a property of a type parameter implicitly deduced based on a combination of unobvious factors.
 - An explicit opt-out would have to be provided anyway, as there are APIs that are intentionally designed to use type inference even for type parameters that might affect runtime execution.